 Recent studies have indicated that binocular stimulation encourages binocular cortical connections during the recovery phase of deprivational amblyopia.

 Two existing approaches based on this principle are the use of Bangerter foils in amblyopia and atropine penalization.
-In both scenarios vision is binocular in the sense that both eyes get light stimulation without impeding peripheral resolution (Wang YZ).
+In both scenarios, vision is binocular in the sense that both eyes get light stimulation without impeding peripheral resolution (Wag YZ).

 Although this method alone doesn’t offer a significant advantage over occlusion, the combination approach provides significant results.